 7th Wedding Anniversary – Copper & Wool

-We love this copper coffee set for two from John Lewis and think it's an adorable idea for your seventh anniversary.
+We love this personalised copper coffee pot from Not On The High Street and think it's an adorable idea for your seventh anniversary.

 Or for something wool - The White Company have some gorgeous cashmere throws that are perfect for snuggling under while you watch a film.